gary-dalton/Twenty47/docs/for_users.rst

 The Dispatch Create form
 ========================
-The use this should be self-explanatory.
+The use of Dispatch Create should be self-explanatory.
 Upon submission, Dispatch Create sends a notification to all subscribers.

 .. image:: _static/dispatch_create.png